Zainabfaima9/pneumonia-detection-cnn-app/README.md

 - No demographic diversity metadata available
 - Not validated against real clinical outcomes
 - Flags signs *consistent with* pneumonia — it does not diagnose severity, type (bacterial vs. viral), or any other condition
+- Grad-CAM is currently available for the Custom CNN only, not yet for VGG16
 - Built for education and demonstration — not for actual clinical use

 ---

-## A note on process
+## A Note on Process

 This project started from a publicly available Kaggle tutorial notebook, which I used to learn the core workflow of building and training a CNN for image classification.
-From there, I adjusted the training setup, evaluated both models independently, added Grad-CAM interpretability, wrote my own analysis, and deployed the final model as a live app.
+From there, I adjusted the training setup, evaluated both models independently, added Grad-CAM interpretability, built out the multi-page triage app, wrote my own analysis, and deployed the final result as a live tool.
 I think being upfront about that starting point — rather than pretending it began from a blank file — is part of doing this honestly.

 ---

 ## Tech Stack

-`Python` · `TensorFlow / Keras` · `Kaggle Notebooks (GPU)` · `Streamlit` · `Hugging Face Hub (model hosting)` · `Grad-CAM` · `GitHub`
+`Python` · `TensorFlow / Keras` · `Kaggle Notebooks (GPU)` · `Streamlit` · `Hugging Face Hub (model hosting)` · `Grad-CAM` · `Matplotlib` · `GitHub`

 ---

+## Challenges Along the Way

+This project didn't come together in a straight line, and I think that's worth documenting honestly rather than smoothing over:

+- **Input shape mismatches:** Early on, I assumed VGG16 needed the standard 224×224 input size.
+When I connected it to the live app, deployment failed with a shape error (`expected shape=(None, 256, 256, 3), found shape=(None, 224, 224, 3)`) — the model was actually trained on 256×256 images.
+It was a reminder that preprocessing in a deployed app has to match training exactly, not just follow a textbook default.
+- **Large model files vs GitHub's limits:** The Custom CNN was small enough to deploy without much trouble, but VGG16 — being a much deeper, pretrained network — produced a far larger model file that GitHub couldn't accept directly and that took noticeably longer to load.
+I ended up hosting both models on Hugging Face Hub and loading them dynamically at runtime with `huggingface_hub`, which kept the repository lightweight and made deployment reliable.
+This wasn't just a packaging inconvenience — it's a real, recurring trade-off in medical imaging AI: a more accurate model is often a heavier one, and any tool meant for a busy clinical setting (or a low-resource clinic with limited hardware, as discussed in [Future Vision](#from-prototype-to-practice)) has to weigh accuracy against deployability, not just chase the highest test score.
+- **A subtle Streamlit bug:** After adding the dual-model comparison, the app started printing raw internal Streamlit objects (a `DeltaGenerator` and its full docstring) onto the page instead of a clean result.
+The cause was a one-line `st.error(...) if condition else st.success(...)` written as a standalone statement — Streamlit's "magic" auto-display feature was treating that expression's return value as something to render.
+Rewriting it as an explicit `if/else` block fixed it.
+A small bug, but a good lesson in how Streamlit's implicit behavior can surprise you.
+- **Model format differences:** The CNN was saved as `.h5` and VGG16 as `.keras` — Keras' two supported save formats — which meant double-checking that both loaded correctly through the same `tf.keras.models.load_model()` call.
+- **Deprecation warnings:** Streamlit flagged `use_container_width` as deprecated mid-project, which meant updating image-display calls to the newer `width="stretch"` parameter to keep the app future-proof.

+None of these were dramatic failures, but they were the kind of small, real debugging moments that don't show up in a tutorial — and they taught me more about actually shipping a model than the training step did.

+---

+## License

+This project is licensed under the [MIT License](LICENSE) — free to use, modify, and share with attribution.

+---

 ## Author

 **Zainab Fatima**
-BS Medical Imaging Technology
+BS Medical Imaging Technology — 7th semester

+I'm currently in my final year of a BS in Medical Imaging Technology, and this project sits at the intersection of the two things I want my career to be built on: hands-on clinical imaging experience, and the technical skill to build AI tools that actually fit into how imaging departments work.
+I'm applying for opportunities to continue this work at a graduate level, and this project — bugs, rewrites, and all — is my way of showing that process rather than just the polished result.

+*[Add your email / LinkedIn / GitHub profile link here]*